-While there is no right or wrong answer when it comes to setting consulting fees, consider the following tips to help you make a more informed decision so that you can continue to win new clients and grow your business.
+While there is no right or wrong answer when it comes to how much consultants charge, consider the following tips to help you continue to win new clients and grow your business.

 Common consulting fee structures

-First, think about how you want to bill clients.
+First, it’s important to think about how you want to bill clients.
 The three most common consulting fee structures are:

 - Hourly rates